 - procuring quality-assured professional training for staff to raise their confidence and competence in teaching PE, sport and physical activity

 - providing cover staff to release teachers for professional development in PE and sport

 - supporting external sports coaches to run competitions, and to increase pupils’ participation in school games competitions

-- using the funding to support regular sport tournaments, festivals and competitions for pupils of all age
+- using the funding to support regular sport tournaments, festivals and competitions for pupils of all ages

-- buying new PE equipment to use in our lunch time zoned areas, which are designed to engage and inspire more children to take part in sporting activities.
+- buying new PE equipment to use in our Early Years outside area and lunch time zoned areas, which are designed to engage and inspire more children to take part in sporting activities.